SilkRose/Pony/stories/buy-my-butt/buy-my-butt-meta.md

 ## Description:
 After Rarity has discovered a peculiar quirk to to Pinkie Pies physique, both decided to profit out of it.

+Thanks to [Night-Shine](https://www.fimfiction.net/user/876710/Night-Shine) for helping with ideas and writing the description.

 ## Short Description:
 Pinkie starts selling cutie mark cushions after Rarity says her flanks are soft.